-Dr Colin Butter - Programme Leader
+Dr Simon Clegg - Programme Leader

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.

-Students can participate in fully-funded residential field trips in the UK, enabling them to study animals and plants in the wild.
+Students can participate in a fully-funded residential field trip in the UK, enabling them to study animals and plants in the wild.
 There is also an overseas field trip in the third year.
 Destinations may vary, but have previously included the cloud forests of Ecuador, the Mankwe Wildlife Reserve in South Africa, and Peniche in Portugal.

 This optional module in the third year provides the opportunity to do research in a novel environment and to study local plants and animals.
 Destinations may vary, but have previously included the cloud forests of Ecuador, the Mankwe Wildlife Reserve in South Africa, and Peniche in Portugal.